Employment of children and young people

 - employers must apply for an employment permit

-within one week of the child starting employment - a work permit can be refused or cancelled if the
+within one week of the child starting employment - a work permit can be refused or

-education and/or development of the child
+health, safety, education and/or development of the child

 Child safety at work